exyte/fan-menu/README.md

 ## Author

-This project is maintained by the [exyte](https://www.exyte.com) company, a team of experienced software engineers from the cold Siberia.
-We don't have bears and don't like vodka, but we love to create great applications.
-Just [contact us](mailto:info@exyte.com).
+This project is maintained by [exyte](https://www.exyte.com).
+We design and build mobile and VR/AR applications.